 This nursing pump is so small, that the pump can be hung around your neck so you can be completely hands-free.
 The easy-to-use trackball on the pump allows you to choose your preferred suction mode, and if your nipples have been extra sensitive, worry no longer.
 This pump “comes with a soft cushion that mimics a baby’s lips.”

-6. Best Easy Assembly Portable Breast Pump: iAPOY Hands-Free and Portable Breast Pump
+6. Best Budget Portable Breast Pump: TSRETE Double Wearable Breast Pump

-7. Best Wearable Portable Breast Pump: Momcozy Wearable Breast Pump
+7. Best Smallest Portable Breast Pump: Momcozy Breast Pump Hands Free M5

 No messy and unorganized cords with this hands-free pump.
-With 2 modes (massage and suction) and 9 different pumping levels, you’ll be able to find one that works best for you and your milk production.
-The accessories are made of “soft-food grade silicone” and are way simple to clean, Oh, and let’s not forget the fancy LCD screen and a low noise pump that makes it easy to use anywhere.
+And it is small!
+2/3rds smaller than other brands.
+With 3 modes and 9 different pumping levels, you’ll be able to find one that works best for you and your milk production.
+The accessories are made of “soft-food grade silicone” and are way simple to clean, Oh, and let’s not forget the cute packing case and a low noise pump that makes it easy to use anywhere.

 8. Best Portable Hands Free Breast Pump: Willow Leak-Proof Wearable Double Electric Breast Pump